 Program Eligibility and Prerequisites

-Entering MBI students must demonstrate, either through coursework, practical training, or other relevant experience, the following:
+At the time of application, applicants must demonstrate, either through coursework, practical training, or other relevant experience, the following:

 - Understanding of statistical concepts such as probability and statistical inference.

 Our most competitive applicants typically demonstrate working knowledge of R or Python, or another programming language.
 However, this is not a requirement at the time of application.

 By the time of program start, applicants must be equipped with: